 What is Net Promoter Score?

-NPS is a customer experience management tool used to determine the strength of a customer's loyalty to a business.
-Customers are presented with a survey – the results of which are scored on a scale ranging from -100 on the low end to +100 on the high end.
-It’s goal is ultimately to predict business growth and improve customer relationships.
+The principle is simple.
+Your customers receive a survey, and the results are scored on a scale ranging from -100 on the low end to +100 on the high end.
+The goal of measureing this metric is ultimately to predict business stability and improve customer relationships.

 The Foundations of Net Promoter Score